 This course is an introduction to the theories and research concerning the psychology of women.
 The course will explore the way that biological, cultural and psychosocial issues affect the psychological development of women.
 It will include topics such as sexism, the construction of gender categories, gender comparisons, and female identity formation.
 It will also explore contemporary women's issues related to education, work, and family.
+(CC-fall)

-PSYC 2215 Child & Adolescent Development,
+PSYC 2215 Child & Adolescent Development, 3 credits

-Prerequisite: Three credits of PSYC.
+(Meets MnTC Goals 5B & 8) Prerequisite: Three credits of PSYC.
 Introduction to the science of child psychology emphasizing physical, psychological, cognitive, and social development from conception through adolescence.
 The concern is with those aspects of human behavior that change from childhood to adulthood and with the factors that account for those changes.
+(Online-fall & sum; CC-spr)